Skip to main content

 • final_cache_path [string] - The path to the final cache file that was then used as the source for all destination files.

-• task_processing_success [boolean] - Specifies if all task processes complete successfully.
+• task_processing_success [boolean] - True if all task processes complete successfully.

-• file_move_processes_success [boolean] - Specifies if all postprocessor movement tasks complete successfully.
+• file_move_processes_success [boolean] - True if all postprocessor movement tasks complete successfully.

-• destination_files [list] - All file paths created by postprocessor file movements.
+• destination_files [list] - List containing all file paths created by postprocessor file movements.

-• source_data [dictionary] - Data pertaining to the original source file.
+• source_data [dictionary] - Information about the source file for the task.

 Example: